julianoalberto/resume/how_to_export_to_pdf.md

 1. Save README.md locally
-2. Go to https://products.aspose.app/pdf/conversion/md-to-docx and convert README.md to docx format
+2. Go to https://www.markdowntopdf.com/ and convert README.md to pdf format
-3. Open in MS Word and adjust margins
-4. Export to PDF
-5. Upload to this repo
+3. Upload it to this repo with name Juliano_Goncalves_resume.pdf